alexsexton/run-lola-run/readme.md

 ## Dependencies

-Latest versions of node and npm then run:
+You'll need the latest stable versions of node and npm then run:

-`npm install -g gulp-cli` to install gulp-cli globally.
+`npm install -g gulp-cli` If you don't have gulp-cli installed globally.

 ## Installation